Do you know how to be honest? Are you an honest person?

 When you’re late to a meeting, don’t blame it on traffic or the train.
 Realize, the areas where you’re fooling yourself and fight for the truth!

 For more ways to discover a greater purpose in your life, please visit the Wright Foundation.
 Join us for an upcoming workshop where you will meet others who are focused on their personal growth.
-Don’t forget to check out our new courses and lectures available for download.
+Don’t forget to check out our new courses and lectures.
 These are at a great introductory rate, so get yours today!

 Dr. Bob Wright is an internationally recognized visionary, educator, program developer, leadership and sales executive, best-selling author and speaker.
 He is a co-founder of Wright and the Wright Graduate University.